-Thick and chewy, these oatmeal chocolate chip cookies are the cookie base of your dreams!
+Thick and chewy, these Oatmeal Chocolate Chip Cookies are the cookies of your dreams!
 Soft centers with a barely crispy exterior, a delightfully chewy texture from the oats, and packed full of chocolate chips.
-Whether you like them bite-sized or jumbo, these are a personal favorite!
+Whether you like them bite-sized or jumbo, these are the BEST oatmeal cookies!

 I really can’t believe I haven’t shared these oatmeal chocolate chip cookies yet.
 They are, hands down, my favorite cookies.

 But simple oatmeal chocolate chip cookies?
 Slightly chewy, dense, and oatmeal-y, stuffed full of chocolate chips?
 These are my favorite every day, easy to make, whip up a batch of cookies on a whim cookie.

 Sorry, classic soft & chewy chocolate chip cookies.
 I love you guys, too.
 But oatmeal cookies?
 Swoon.

 I love these oatmeal chocolate chip cookies so much, I used the recipe as the starting base for my oatmeal chocolate chip lactation cookies, which are continuously one of the most popular recipes on my blog.
 (Who knew there was such a market for delicious-tasting lactation cookies?)

 So basically, if we can fill them up with flaxseed and brewer’s yeast (which smells kind of bad, and probably doesn’t taste much better on its own) and they’re still delicious… imagine how good the original recipe must be!